zahra-raha/read-first/README.md

 - __Navigation Bar__

-    - Is fullyfunctional, responsive menu that featured in all pages and have links to logo( home page), Home, Book genres and Contact
+    - Is fullyfunctional, responsive menu that featured in all pages and have links to logo( home page), Home, Book genres, Quiz and Contact
     - This section will allow the user to easily navigate throigh the website across all devices.

     ![Header Image](https://github.com/zahra-raha/read-first/blob/main/assets/img/img-readme/nav.PNG)